How Do I Sign PPT

 Our user reviews speak for themselves

-- Create a new account with a complimentary trial or sign into your existing account.
+- Create a complimentary trial account or log in to your current account.

-- Select and upload the document you wish to sign or send out for signing.
+- Upload the PPT file you wish to sign or circulate for signatures.

-- If you intend to use this document in the future, save it as a template.
+- If you intend to utilize this document in the future, transform it into a reusable template.

-- Complete your document by signing it and including signature fields for the recipients.
+- Affix your signature and position signature fields for the designated recipients.

 How it works